 In some states, you can record phone conversations without the debt collector's knowledge.
 In others, this tactic is illegal.
 Check with your state consumer protection agency to find out what is permitted where you live.
-(To find your state consumer protection agency, see Nolo's article State Consumer Protection Offices.)

 Send the complaint to state agencies.
 Send a copy of your complaint to the state agency that regulates collection agencies for the state where the agency is located.
 To find the agency, call information in that state's capital city or check the state's website.

 Send the complaint to the creditor and collection agency.
 Finally, send a copy of the FTC complaint to the original creditor and the collection agency.
-The original creditor may be concerned about its own liability and offer to cancel the debt.
+The original creditor might be concerned about its own liability and offer to cancel the debt.

 If you've been subject to repeated abusive behavior and can document it, consider suing the collection agency.
 But if the illegal behavior was merely annoying, don't bother.
 For example, if the collector called three times in one day but never again, you probably don't have a case.

 To sue the debt collector, you can represent yourself in small claims court or hire a lawyer and go to regular court.
 (The other side may have to pay your attorneys' fees and court costs if you win.)
-For more information about court, see Nolo's Small Claims Court area.

 Money damages.
 If you win in court, you are entitled to recover: